mohamedezz96/Terraform-Modules/EKS/EKS-Addons/README.md

-# Terraform EKS Addons Module
+# Terraform Module: EKS Addons

 This Terraform module simplifies the process of deploying common Kubernetes addons on an Amazon EKS cluster.